 Sometimes there is a crack in a tooth that is very difficult to diagnose.
 If you have unusual symptoms following your root canal treatment in San Diego, be sure to notify your dentist.

-Remember that a root canal has many benefits to restore your oral health and maintain your natural tooth for several years.
-The majority of people return their regular activities the very next day.
+Remember that a root canal has many benefits to restoring your oral health and maintaining your natural tooth for several years.
+The majority of people return to their regular activities the very next day.